 Now, if you’ve already read my free self defense report, you know that pretty much any household item can be used as a lethal weapon.
 Your keys, the dirt on the ground, a mug, and even a pen can inflict enough damage for you to be able to escape an attacker.

 But let’s take things even further and talk about items that can prove themselves to be real weapons.
 When I say “real” I mean they should allow you to actually stay and fight, instead of giving you just a few seconds to flee.

 What did people use as BEFORE firearms?
-What are some of the weapons that can inflict damage that Big Gov cannot take away from you?
+What are some of the weapons that can inflict damage?

 Let’s keep in mind that not only guns can be taken away but also crossbows.
 And, if you happen to live in the U.K. or Ontario where the legislation is even tougher, that’s all the more reason to take a good look at the following list.